by Jon Salz

 to it is deleted.

-For instance, here's how to read data from an iohandle
+For instance, here's how to read data from an iohandle:

-takes a constbuf
+Note that printbuf takes a constbuf as

 input - that's because it doesn't need to change the data in the buffer.